 One thing I love about living in Vienna, Austria is the network of international people who are here.

 This is an expat tax solution I found to be smoother than I thought.
 From my tax profile, I qualified for their software.
 I simply plugged in my information and numbers into their software and voilà.
 Their software pumped out everything I needed to send to the IRS.
-Plus, it took me exactly 12 minutes to file my taxes.
-I realize I can take 12 minutes of my life once a year to do this.
+Plus, it took me under 30 minutes to file my taxes.

 So, if you are interested in learning more about the MyExpatTaxes startup business founded in Vienna, you can read more of their story here.
 Otherwise, you’re free to Like, Follow, and read reviews on their product through their Facebook page.